hindu-comm/weblogs/manasataramgini/2006/04/2006-04-13_yarning-on-anandavardhana.md

 devIshataka that I obtained, which are truely a masterpiece of Sanskrit poetry.
 On tasting the devIshataka I realized that for a groundling like me this is enough to see the heights that alaMkAra and chitra kAvya might have reached.
-I do not go to the kIrAtArjunIya or such, the devIshakta and the mayurASTakaM are enough.
+I do not go to the kIrATArjunIya or such, the devIshakta and the mayurASTakaM are enough.
 No doubt it is said that it was composed after Anandavardhana performed a svapnavArAhI prayoga.

-natApanIta-kleshAyAH surArI-jana-tApanI |
+natApanIta-kleshAyAH surArI-jana-tApanI \|
-na tApanI tanur yasyAs tulyA nAdInatApanI ||
+na tApanI tanur yasyAs tulyA nAdInatApanI \|\|

 Of whom, removing the impurities of her votaries, burning the enemy folk of the gods, the body is not unlike the sun, she grants success.
 This shloka is a good example to the yamaka (actually a double of them) Note the sound na-tA-pa-nI-ta \* 2 and na-tA-pa-nI \* 2